 Myanmar faces enormous challenges in ensuring people have access to water, sanitation and hygiene as the country is lacking in sustainable public infrastructure, systems and resources for these basic necessities.

 The country rates amongst the worst in Southeast Asia on access to water and sanitation.
-Almost 20% of people don’t have access to safe water.
-In rural areas, where most of the population live, 25% of people don’t have access to improved sanitation.
+17.5 million people don’t have access to clean water.
+19 million people don’t have access to decent toilets.
 Open defecation remains an issue, and there is currently little information available about related issues, including menstrual hygiene management, and access for people living with disabilities.